-96. Application for the approval of plans
+100. Application for the approval of plans

-- (1) Notwithstanding the provisions of the National Building Regulations and Building Standards Act, 1977, every owner of premises on or in which any layout or structural change is envisaged, or on which any facility for or in connection with the use, storage or handling of hazardous substances is to be erected or installed, must submit plans in triplicate to the municipality on the prescribed form. - (2) The fees for the scrutiny of plans are as stipulated in the municipality's Tariff Policy, which fees exclude the plan submission fees levied by the Building Control Officer. - (3) Other than plans determined to be minor building work, all plans submitted to the Chief Fire Officer must bear the official stamp or mark of the Building Control Officer. - (4) No construction work or installation may be commenced unless the building contractor is in possession of officially approved plans, which approval shall include the comments of the Chief Fire Officer.
-The plans must be available on the premises for inspection for the duration of construction or installation work. - (5) The provisions of section 23 of the National Building Regulations and Building Standards Act, 1977, are applicable to the approval of all plans as contemplated in this section. - (6) The approval of any plan by the municipality will be null and void if, within one year of the date of such approval, the buildings, constructions or installations have not been erected in accordance with the approved plans. - (7) Any owner of premises or any other person who engages in any activity contemplated in this section on behalf of the owner and who fails to comply with the provisions of this section commits an offence.
+- (1) Notwithstanding the provisions of the National Building Regulations and Building Standards Act, 1977, every owner of premises on or in which any layout or structural change is envisaged, or on which any facility for or in connection with the use, storage or handling of hazardous substances is to be erected or installed, must submit plans to the municipality. - (2) The fees for the scrutiny of plans are as stipulated in the municipality's Tariff Policy. - (3) Other than plans determined to be minor building work, all plans submitted to the chief fire officer must bear the official stamp or mark of the building control officer. - (4) No construction work or installation may be commenced unless the building contractor is in possession of officially approved plans, which approval shall include the comments of the chief fire officer.
+The plans must be available on the premises for inspection for the duration of construction or installation work. - (5) The provisions of section 23 of the National Building Regulations and Building Standards Act, 1977, are applicable to the approval of all plans as contemplated in this section.

-97. Issuing of certificates of registration
+101. Issuing of certificates of registration